Dive Packages: Book Today!

 Is there an actual Golden Buoy?

-The Golden Buoy featuring the names and dates of all the Roatan dive shops that have won it.
 While the Golden Buoy competition is really done in the name of Roatan’s kids, no competition is complete without a coveted grand prize.
 There must be a symbol of triumph and a source of motivation for future competitions.
 For dive shops in Roatan, that golden glory comes in the form of shiny, gold buoy that the winning dive center gets to display proudly in their dive shop.

 The Golden Buoy was designed and painted by local artist Bella Willshire.
 Last year, the Golden Buoy was given a facelift so that it could shine bright when it was brought to hang back up at Sun Divers for yet another year.